• Skip to main content

 By submitting this form, you consent to receive emails from The Kitchen Girl.

 Here's an easy, creamy black-eyed peas recipe we like to make with leftover holiday ham and a few pantry ingredients.
-This no-soak recipe can be made via stove or oven, and is a favorite in our Instant Pot recipe collection.
+This no-soak recipe can be made via stove, oven, or Instant Pot.
 Everyone needs an easy, scrumptious black-eyed peas New Year's recipe to eat for good luck.

 Table of Contents hide